expo/expo/docs/pages/guides/configuring-statusbar.md

 ## Configuring the status bar while your app is loading (Android only)

 > This type of configuration is currently only available on Android.
-On iOS, it is not possible in the Expo managed workflow to customize the status bar before the app has loaded, while the splash screen is presented.
+On iOS, it is not possible in the Expo Go to customize the status bar before the app has loaded, while the splash screen is presented.

 The configuration for configuring the status bar while the splash screen is visible on Android is available through the `androidStatusBar` object in **app.json**.
 The options available are similar to those provided by [expo-status-bar](../versions/latest/sdk/status-bar.md).